Kazink36/lending_club_DA/loans.md

 bad_loans <- c("Charged Off","Does not meet the credit policy.
 Status:Charged Off","Default","Late (31-120 days)")
 current_loans <- c("Current","In Grace Period","Late (16-30 days)")

+# Create a new outcome column based on loan_status
 loans <- loans %>%
   mutate(outcome = case_when(loan_status %in% good_loans ~ "Good Loan",
                              loan_status %in% bad_loans ~ "Bad Loan",
                              loan_status %in% current_loans ~ "Current",
                              TRUE ~ "Other"))

 # Make Sure that all loan_status are converted (no "Other"s)
 summary(as.factor(loans$outcome))
 ```